min2ha/ukwa-site/content/target/53405/index.en.md

   "subject": "UK General Election 2017"
 }

-# Campaign for Press and Broadcasting Freedom: UK General Election 2017: A Manifesto for Media Reform: Give Truth a Chance

 The crisis in the UK media must be resolved by putting checks on the big corporations that dominate the market